 Most people who take a classroom-based course at their local college or adult education centre do so because it offers practical experience which is beneficial for entry or progression within a specific job role, or because they prefer to learn in an environment where they can get direct support from a tutor and peers.
 Sometimes it is also the only way that you get the certification needed to enter into a specific job or career.

 Colleges and adult education centres won’t all offer the same courses, so it’s always worth checking with your local ones to find out what they have to offer.
 This can also be said for the course duration, entry requirements and cost, so it’s best to confirm these with each individual institution before committing to anything.
+At the moment, many education centres have moved their classes online, so it’s best to have this in mind, and to check the details of your centre before signing up for a course.

 If you already know what type of course that you’d like to study, then you can also try contacting your local council, as they should be able to give you more information about courses available in your local area.